sheldonso/contentful.objc/Target Support Files/Pods-CDA Tests/Pods-CDA Tests-acknowledgements.markdown

   CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+EXPORT COMPLIANCE

+You understand that the Software may contain cryptographic functions that may be subject to export restrictions, and you represent and warrant that you are not located in a country that is subject to United States export restriction or embargo, including Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, and that you are not on the Department of Commerce list of Denied Persons, Unverified Parties, or affiliated with a Restricted Entity.

+You agree to comply with all export, re-export and import restrictions and regulations of the Department of Commerce or other agency or authority of the United States or other applicable countries.
+You also agree not to transfer, or authorize the transfer of, directly or indirectly, the Software to any prohibited country, including Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any person or organization on or affiliated with the Department of Commerce lists of Denied Persons, Unverified Parties or Restricted Entities, or otherwise in violation of any such restrictions or regulations.

 ## VCRURLConnection